ameritusweb/ArtificialBiologicalIntelligence/docs/theories.md

 **T91.
 Significance is the commitment threshold between noticing and investigating.** Without it, the organism either chases every statistical fluctuation (expensive) or ignores everything below a high threshold (misses real signals).
 Significance fires when an anomaly or rarity persists long enough to warrant sustained investigation — the transition from "hm, that's odd" to "I need to understand this."
 *Status: Proposed.
 Argued: genome_project/families/observation.yaml.*

 **T92.
-Topology awareness is a receptor that fires when the organism's own cognitive repertoire changes.** Not a single thought, not a single prediction, but the detection that the set of active receptors has shifted — a new sensitivity emerged, an old one faded, or the pattern of co-activation reorganized.
-The topology vector is the fossil record; topology_awareness is the organism reading its own fossil record in real time.
+Topology awareness is a second-order receptor that fires when the organism's own cognitive repertoire changes.** It reads the output of other receptors, not the world — operating on the distribution of internal channel activations, detecting when the pattern of which receptors are active has shifted.
+The topology vector is the fossil record; topology_awareness reads it in real time.
 This is the receptor that makes the self-modifying loop (T83) conscious: without it, the organism gets smarter but doesn't know it.
 With it, the organism can direct its own cognitive development.
 *Status: Proposed.
 Argued: genome_project/families/epistemic.yaml, theories.md.*

 **T93.
-The thinking substrate's contribution is making thinking quality visible to selection, not producing the cognitive prerequisites.** Metacognition and conflation emerge from environmental complexity without MCTS — they appeared in deep time runs before the thinking substrate was added.
+The thinking substrate's contribution is making thinking quality visible to selection, not producing the cognitive prerequisites.** Metacognition and conflation emerge from environmental complexity without MCTS — they appeared in deep time runs before the thinking substrate was added, and replicated in seed 99 (metacognition gen 1, conflation gen 17).
 What MCTS adds is a new class of observable internal signals (the 6 thinking channels) that give selection pressure something to act on at the metacognitive level.
-Without MCTS, thinking depth is an internal process with no fitness consequence.
-With it, deeper-thinking organisms can be selected over shallower ones.
-The phase transition at gen 29 required MCTS.
-The prerequisites (metacognition, conflation) didn't.
-*Status: Supported (metacognition/conflation emerged without MCTS; depth_reached required it).
-Argued: deep_time results, deep_time_thinking results.*
+The depth_reached channel activated once at gen 29 in seed 42 but did not replicate in seed 99 despite prerequisites being present for 23 generations.
+The core claim (MCTS makes thinking quality selectable) is supported; the depth_reached activation is a single observation.
+*Status: Partially supported.
+Core claim (MCTS externalizes thinking quality) supported by both seeds. depth_reached activation observed once (seed 42 gen 29), not replicated (seed 99, 40 gens).
+Argued: deep_time results, deep_time_seed99 results.*

 **T94.
 Theoretical reasoning and evolutionary selection converge on the same receptors independently.** Conflation was added to the genome based on theoretical reasoning (two things treated as one should be detectable through bimodal prediction errors).
-The organism evolved it at generation 27-28 under selection pressure from stochastic hidden confounders — without any specification that it should.
-One generation later (gen 29), depth_reached activated for the first time, because conflation + metacognition were the prerequisites the organism needed to detect that shallow and deep thinking produce different outcomes.
-Two independent paths — reasoning and evolution — converged on the same receptor because the receptor detects something real about the structure of the problem.
-This is T40 (concepts exist in the world's causal structure) confirmed at the meta level.
+The organism evolved it in both seeds — gen 27-28 in seed 42, gen 17 in seed 99 — under selection pressure from stochastic hidden confounders, without any specification that it should.
+The convergence result (two independent paths to the same receptor) is replicated.
+The specific claim that conflation was a prerequisite for depth_reached is based on a single observation (seed 42 gen 29) that did not replicate in seed 99.
-*Status: Supported (conflation predicted theoretically, evolved independently, confirmed as prerequisite for depth_reached).
-Argued: theories.md, deep_time_overnight results.*
+*Status: Supported for convergence (conflation predicted theoretically, evolved independently in both seeds).
+Partially supported for prerequisite claim (depth_reached observed once, not replicated).
+Argued: theories.md, deep_time_overnight results, deep_time_seed99 results.*

 **T95.
 The receptor topology is not uniquely determined by the environment — it is jointly determined by the environment and the evolutionary path.** Two organisms in the same environment with different evolutionary histories produce different canopy topologies on a common trunk.
 Both are adequate to the environment's demands.
 The canopy diverges based on history; the trunk converges.
 Human cognitive diversity is not noise around an optimal design — it is the expected output of a process where the evolutionary path is irreducible.
 The trunk is universal.
 The canopy is biography.
 *Status: Supported (cross-environment transfer experiment: 71 shared receptors, 30 transfer-only, 27 naive-only in the same environment).
 Argued: cross_env_transfer.json, theories.md.*

 **T96.
 Contextual signal interpretation is a receptor that fires when a signal's meaning depends on hidden state.** Not "is this signal present" but "is this signal meaningful given current context."
 This is situational awareness: the organism conditions its response on inferred latent state, not on the signal alone.
-First novel receptor — emerged in generation 0 of deep time before the genome specified it.
-The genome entry exists because the organism told us it should.
+First detected via within-lifetime learning at generation 0 (not evolved through selection).
+Preserved by evolution across 60 generations (5 independent detections across different modality combinations).
-*Status: Supported (emerged in deep time gen 0 as novel receptor).
+*Status: Supported (detected in deep time gen 0, preserved across 60 generations).
 Argued: genome_project/families/observation.yaml.*

-**T94.
-Topology awareness is a second-order receptor that reads the output of other receptors.** It operates on the distribution of internal channel activations — not their values at a single timestep, but the pattern of which ones are active and how that pattern has changed.
-This makes it the first receptor whose input is the topology itself, not the world or the organism's processing of the world.
-*Status: Proposed.
-Argued: genome_project/families/epistemic.yaml.*

 ---